The Editorial Residency: The Lewis Learning Curve

 I always knew there was an army of women behind me in case I needed it.

-I’ve learned so much about various things: the ins and outs of more technology platforms than I can count, fact-checking, researching, editing, writing, and deadlines.
+I’ve learned so much about various things: the ins and outs of more technology platforms than I can count, the nuances of fact-checking, researching, editing, writing, and of course, deadlines.
 However, I also learned about myself.
-It’s one thing to think that you may have the ability to do something; it’s another thing to actually do it.
+It’s one thing to think you may have the ability to do something; it’s another thing to actually do it.
 Surrounded by the vivacious and supportive Women of Cincy team, I knew I could tackle things more often than not.
 Whether it was attending events by myself, interviewing women from around the world, or standing tall in the face of predicaments, Women of Cincy helped me find courage to step out of my comfort zone; and even when I did things alone, I always knew there was an army of women behind me in case I needed it.